Education and Workforce Development

 - Increased funding to commercialize regional research spinoff and startup businesses through:

-Guiding Principle: A balanced approach is necessary to ensure that low-income individuals have healthcare.
-It’s time for a real conversation in Virginia to ensure health care is accessible, affordable, and sustainable.
-Sufficient healthcare funding necessary to ensure the continued viability of healthcare providers who serve the uninsured and underinsured through charity care.
+Guiding Principle: A balanced approach is necessary to ensure that health care is accessible, affordable, and sustainable.
+Sufficient healthcare funding is necessary to ensure the continued viability of healthcare providers who serve the uninsured and underinsured through charity care.
 Therefore, the Chamber Supports:

 - Certificate of Public Need (COPN) reform that models the recommendations from the 2015 COPN workgroup.

-- That the enactment of any replacement of the Affordable Care Act should promote greater parity between expansion and non-expansion states; should ensure that caps on Medicaid recognize the unique nature of each state’s program and avoid transferring significant programmatic risk to the states; and the federal regulatory burden on businesses and health care providers should be streamlined.
+- That the enactment of any replacement of the Affordable Care Act should ensure that caps on Medicaid recognize the unique nature of each state’s program and avoid transferring significant programmatic risk to the states; and the federal regulatory burden on businesses and health care providers should be streamlined.